MarsLandingMedia/NeuroNow/README.md

 ### Step 1: Import the Application

-- Install NeuroNow via update set or clone this repository into a ServiceNow scoped app.
+- Install NeuroNow by cloning this repository into a ServiceNow scoped app.
 - Ensure all script includes, tables, and widgets are present and active.

 ### Step 2: Configure System Properties